How to get a Resale Certificate in Mississippi

 What is a Resale Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
-Instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the Department of Revenue.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
+The collected sales tax is then sent by the retailer to the Mississippi Department of Revenue.

-The resale certificate is the seller’s evidence why sales tax was not collected on a transaction.
-Similar names for a resale certificate include reseller number, seller’s permit, exemption certificate or reseller’s license.
-In order to prove a buyer intends to resell the product, they must provide a valid resale certificate to the seller of the goods.
+The purpose of the certificate is to provide evidence of why sales tax was not collected on a transaction.
+Similar names for a resale certificate include reseller number, seller’s permit, exemption certificate, wholesale license, or reseller’s license.
+In order for the supplier to allow the tax-exempt purchase, the seller needs proof the buyer intends to resell the product by providing a valid resale certificate.

-Resale certificates are only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.
+The sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.

-Most states provide a form the retailer fills out and provides to the vendor, however Mississippi does not have a form.
+Most states provide a form the retailer fills out and provides to the vendor, however, Mississippi does not have a form.
 Instead, the state only requires the retailer to provide their Sales Tax Permit Number to the vendor.

 What steps should a business take to accept an order for resale?

-When a business receives an order for resale be made tax-free, it is the seller’s responsibility to follow a few steps and verify the buyer’s information.
+When a business receives an order for resale to be made tax-free, it is the seller’s responsibility to follow a few steps and verify the buyer’s information.

 - Verify the purchaser’s Sales Tax Permit is valid and active by visiting the Mississippi Taxpayer Access Point and click on “Verify a Permit Number”.

 - Sellers have some responsibility for considering whether the goods sold are reasonably consistent with the purchaser’s line of business.
 For example, if the buyer’s business is a car dealership but they are wanting to purchase office supplies tax-free, the seller should investigate further.
-Also, if the seller willingly sells merchandise tax-free and they know the buyer isn’t purchasing merchandise to resell, the seller may be liable for paying the sales taxes.
+Also, if the seller willingly sells merchandise tax-free and knows the buyer isn’t purchasing merchandise to resell, the seller may be liable for paying the sales taxes.